- Educational Technology, Research and Assessment

 If you have any current or prior experience as a technology teacher, technology coordinator, or similar positin approved by the Field Experience Coordinator you are required to complete a 3 credit (100 hour) field experience.
 If you have no current or prior experience then you must complete a 6 credit (200 hour) field experience.
 If you are unsure if your prior experience is acceptable please contact the ETRA field experience coordinator.

-Regardless of the total number of field experience hours required you must complete at least 1/2 of your total hours in a K12 setting under the supervision of a certified technology specialist.
+Regardless of the total number of field experience hours required you must complete at least half of your total hours in a K12 setting under the supervision of a certified technology specialist.
 The remainder of your total hours can be completed at any other combination of technology settings (K12, University, Public etc).

 For each location you complete hours you need to have a field supervisor who is willing to supervise the field experience and write an evaluation report.
-Field supervisors must be identified before you begin collecting hours at a location and each field supervior must be documented using a Field Supervisor Agreement form which can be found in the Forms and Documents section.
+Field supervisors must be identified before you begin collecting hours at a location and each field supervior must be documented using a Field Supervisor Agreement form which can be found in the forms and documents section.
 Please, refer to Field Supervisor Qualifications and Responsibilities for more details.

 Once a fieldwork placement has been secured, a student should work with a fieldwork supervisor and will create a list of internship goals/objectives that will be accomplished during fieldwork placement.
 Both a student and a fieldwork supervisor need to mutually agree upon internship goals/objectives.

 During fieldwork experience each intern will keep a log documenting all fieldwork activities and hours by date.
 A spreadsheet or a table is a good way to do it.
 At the end of the semester in which a student is registered for the field experience course, students must submit a log to Blackboard as part of their Field Experience Portfolio.

 Tge field experience portfolio should be visible in your Blackboard soon after you enroll in the internship course.
-If this is not the case, contact the ETRA Field Experience Coordinator Dr. Olha Ketsman at 815-753-9687 or firstname.lastname@example.org.
+If this is not the case, contact the ETRA Field Experience Coordinator Olha Ketsman, Ph.D. at 815-753-9687 or firstname.lastname@example.org.
 Field experience portfolio includes several sections.
 Follow the instructions included in each section to complete your field experience portfolio.